carlthome/pmqd/README.md

 ### Docker
 The repository contains an appropriate docker image with all dependencies required for both `tfds` and `torch`.
 It can be built directly from the repository.
-To build and open a promp inside it, do:
+To build and open a prompt inside it, do:

 ```console
 docker build --target pmqd -t pmqd https://github.com/Peltarion/pmqd.git